-Of 185 countries covered in the 2013 Doing Business Report, India was ranked 173 in 2013, four places down from its ranking of 169 in 2012.
+Of 185 countries covered in the 2013 Ease of Doing Business Report, India was ranked 173 in 2013, four places down from its ranking of 169 in 2012.
 The table below takes a closer look at various indicators covered in the report.

 Of the 185 countries covered in the report, India ranked 184 on the indicator of enforcing contracts.
 Timor-Leste beat us to the honour of rank 185.
 While it’s difficult to believe such a bad state of affairs do exist, and the veracity of the report can itself be questioned, and even if we are too far off the mark set by the report, we can agree that there is a lot of scope for improvement.
 While the table above provides a snippet of what doing business in India means, it is worth going through them in greater detail.

 Economic Freedom of the World Report published every year by the Canada based Fraser Institute ranked India at 111 amongst a total of 144 countries ranked in its 2012 report.
 What is worrying is that not only has India’s freedom ranking slipped among its peers, the level of economic freedom (measured on a scale of 10) has also come down.
 After peaking in 2005 with a score of 6.60, India has continuously slipped and scored 6.26 in 2010, the latest year for which the data is available (2012 report).
 The figure below shows how India has fared on the index since 1970.

 The figure shows that we are headed in the wrong direction.
 It is not just a coincidence that India’s growth rate in 2012-13 has also been the lowest in recent times.